purpose

 title

-“LABYRINTHS” is both a metaphor for and a representation of architecture‘s current predicament.
+“Labyrinths” is both a metaphor for and a representation of architecture‘s current predicament.
 In a situation where we cannot find the precise exit—perhaps where no exit exists—we attempt to extract discourse, theory, criticism, and history from a reality where everyone gropes in the dark in their own way.
-“LABYRINTHS” shows little interest in finding the most efficient, shortest route to an exit.
+“Labyrinths” shows little interest in finding the most efficient, shortest route to an exit.
 Instead, it focuses on the potential by-products that might emerge from the process of getting lost.
 We believe that what occurs under the name of architecture is more significant than the mirage of perfect architecture.
-This is why we chose as our title not the mythical archetypal architect, but rather “LABYRINTHS”—a product of a labyrinthine world.
+This is why we chose as our title not the mythical archetypal architect, but rather “Labyrinths”—a product of a labyrinthine world.